DominikKukla/Nashville-Housing-SQL/README.md

 The project is divided into three complementary parts, each of which consists of SQL commands alongside comments easing the understanding of code.

-- **Part 1: Data Import** - Creation of the database schema and a table fitted directly for the incoming dataset to ensure a trouble-free data import.
+- **Part 1: Data Import** - Creation of the database schema and a table fitted directly for the incoming dataset to ensure a trouble-free import.

 - **Part 2: Data Cleaning ** - An in-depth process of cleaning dirty data for an upcoming analysis consisting of fixing empty values to NULLs, standardisation, rebuilding missing data, splitting, and deduplication.